AlexanderDewhirst/networking_time_series_collection/README.md

 To initialize the SQLite3 database, execute the following:
 `sqlite3 -init ~/<path_to_repository>/init.sql ports.db ""`

 Unfortunately, SQLite does not support native variable syntax.
-Therefore,eeding the database is done at the application layer.
+Therefore, seeding the database is done at the application layer.
 <!-- Seed DB -->

 ### Cronjob Scheduling